Fashion design: Designing a garment

-Fashion designers work in different ways.
-Some sketch their ideas on paper, while others drape fabric on a dress form, another term for mannequin.
-Some designers work along with certain apps that can help connect all ideas together and expand their thoughts on a design.
-When a designer is completely satisfied with the fit of the toile (or muslin), they will consult a professional pattern maker who then makes the finished, working version of the pattern out of card or via a computer program.
+A designer may choose to work with certain apps that can help connect all their ideas together and expand their thoughts to create a cohesive design.
+When a designer is completely satisfied with the fit of the toile (or muslin), they will consult a professional pattern maker who will then create the finished, working version of the pattern out of paper or using a computer program.
 Finally, a sample garment is made up and tested on a model to make sure it is an operational outfit.
 Fashion design is expressive, the designers create art that may be functional or non-functional.